hartleybrody/simple_static/README.md

 In order to treat a collection of templates as a "series of posts" you simply put them in a directory (for example, `projects`) and add an empty file called `.posts` to that directory.
 That's it!

 When the site is built, each of the templates inside that directory will get converted to a dict of `block_name`: `block_content`, and then added to a list.
-This list is sorted by the value at `SORT_POSTS_BY` for each post (which defaults to "created_at"), and the list gets added to the global site context, as the name of the directory (ie `projects`).
-Each post also automatically gets a `url` key that can be used for building links to it on your site.
+This list is sorted by the value inside the block named by `SORT_POSTS_BY` (which defaults to "created_at"), and the list gets added to the global site context, as the name of the directory (ie `projects`).
+Each post also automatically gets a `url` key that can be used for building links to that page on your site.

 Here's an example: